-However, ARRC may lease non-operating lands for up to 35 years as a source of funds for sustaining the railroad's transportation assets.
+However, with board approval, ARRC may lease non-operating lands for up to 95 years as a source of funds for sustaining the railroad's transportation assets.
 Lease terms are intended to ensure that the railroad can meet and balance its changing transportation and land use needs over time.
-In several specific areas, such as in Fairbanks, Seward, and the Ship Creek redevelopment sites in Anchorage, an extension of these lease terms to 55 years is under consideration.

-ARRC has approximately 275 long term leases, and a history of successful relationships with communities and businesses throughout the years.
+ARRC has approximately 260 long term leases, and a history of successful relationships with communities and businesses throughout the years.
 In a number of communities, ARRC has endeavored to plan for the highest and best uses of specific areas, and has made capital improvements that support area-specific public and economic objectives.
 Recent examples of this in Anchorage include the Ship Creek Development Master Plan, and pedestrian safety improvements in the rail depot area.